aneeshkandi14/ascon-hw-public/README.md

 - Decryption + Tag Verification [tb_decryption.v](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/testbench/tb_decryption.v)
 - Hash [tb_hash.v](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/testbench/tb_hash.v)

 To configure the code, use the [run.py](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/run.py) file.
 Enter the variant of ASCON and other data in this file.
-Note that you need not run this file as it is taken care in the makefile itself.
+It may be noted that this file is not needed to run as the task is taken care in the makefile itself.

 To make the testing process easier, we have used a Makefile.
-Here's how it can be used:
+Here is how it can be used:
-- Make sure all the files and folders are organised in the same was as in this directory
+- It is inherently assumed that all the files and folders are organised in the same way as in this repository.
 - Enter `make` into you console to see the list of options
 - In addition, you can view the waveforms for debugging purposes using gtkwave by adding `GTK=yes` along with the `make <x>` command.
 - You can view the results of the process in the [testcases.txt](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/testbench/testcases.txt) file.

-Note that you can always manually enter the parameters in [aead_parameters.v](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/testbench/aead_parameters.v) and [hash_parameters.v](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/testbench/hash_parameters.v).
-Make sure to comment the `python3 run.py` line in Makefile to use these parameters.
+It maybe noted that you can also manually enter the parameters in [aead_parameters.v](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/testbench/aead_parameters.v) and [hash_parameters.v](https://github.com/aneeshkandi14/ascon-hw-public/blob/main/testbench/hash_parameters.v).
+In order to use this option, comment out the `python3 run.py` line in Makefile to use these parameters.

 ## How to run
 <!-- Here is an example on how to configure the files and verify the code-->